m-amroune/portfolio/README.md

 ### Objective

-Build a modern, responsive portfolio application to present projects, technical stack, and learning path in a clear and structured way.
+Build a modern, responsive portfolio application to present projects, technical stack, and learning path.

 The portfolio focuses on :
 - Clean UI and consistent layout